-The City of Atlanta and Fulton County Recreation Authority (the Authority) was created in 1960 and is, in part, authorized to: obtain, construct, equip, maintain, and operate sports and recreation facilities; issue revenue bonds or obligations; acquire property, lease, sell and operate facilities.
+The Authority was created in 1960 and is, in part, authorized to: obtain, construct, equip, maintain, and operate sports and recreation facilities; acquire, lease and sell property; and issue revenue bonds or obligations.

 The Authority is entrusted with maintaining public facilities such as Turner Field, Zoo Atlanta, the Olympic Cauldron, Philips Arena and John A. White Park.

 The Authority recognizes the magnitude of its responsibilities to ensure that these facilities are responsibly maintained, managed and enjoyed by the public.
-Decisions affecting these venues are made by the Authority with extensive research, in-depth analysis and thoughtful deliberation.
+Decisions affecting these venues are made by The Authority with extensive research, in-depth analysis and thoughtful deliberation.